JanaShenLab/KaML-ESM/README.md

 You can install these manually:

     pip install -r env/KaML-ESM_env.txt

 note: if you do a manual installation, you must add $(project_root)/bin to your PATH variable.

-or use the provided wizard.
+alternatively (recommended): use the provided wizard.

 ---